1.4 CEUs | Thursday–Friday, March 24–25

 - Attainment of the learning outcomes will be addressed via in-class handouts and discussions of example problems and software demonstrations.

 - Frequent classroom question and answer discussions are encouraged at the conclusion of each presentation.

-Via email, approximately 5 days prior to the seminar, each attendee will receive the FHWA comprehensive manuals Design and Construction of Driven Pile Foundations, Drilled Shaft: Construction Procedure and Design Methods and Design and Construction of Continuous Flight Auger Piles.
+Via email, approximately 5 days prior to the seminar, each attendee will receive electronic PDF versions of the FHWA comprehensive manuals Design and Construction of Driven Pile Foundations, Drilled Shaft: Construction Procedure and Design Methods, and Design and Construction of Continuous Flight Auger Piles.

-Geotechnical engineers, construction engineers, contractors, structural engineers, owners, or any professional involved in the design, construction, inspection, testing and specification of deep foundations (driven piles, cast-in-place piles, or drilled shafts).
+Geotechnical engineers, structural engineers, construction engineers, contractors, owners, or any professional involved in the design, construction, inspection, testing, and specifications writing of deep foundations (driven piles, cast-in-place piles, or drilled shafts).

 Day 1 | Time: 8:30 a.m. – 4:30 p.m.

 - Welcome and introduction